fextpkg/cli/docs/cmd/cli.md

 ## Install
 Syntax: `fext i [options] <package(s)>`

 Installs selected packages, dependencies and dependencies of dependencies.
-By default it search latest package version, but you can specify comparison operator.
+By default, it searches the latest package version, but you can specify comparison operator.
 You can write them however as you want.
 <br>Examples:
 ```bash
 fext i aiohttp<=3